Industry Transformation Training

 About our Training: Industry Transformation Training

 Decarbonising the industry and power sectors is critical for achieving global climate neutrality, especially in regions where the industrial sector is expected to drive economic growth and a potential increase in emissions.
-Prompt action is required to direct new investments towards future-proof, climate-aligned industry.
+Prompt action is required to direct new investments towards future-proof, low-carbon industry.

 Our upcoming trainings